JoshuaGrams/philtre2d/doc/objects/Layout.md

   allocated size may be larger or smaller than the requested size, and the object is just supposed to deal with whatever it gets.

+These objects go in the scene tree.
+You have to manually call `allocate` on the top-level layout object and then it will allocate its children.

 -----

 The current objects are: